 - Enables data collection for remote areas or facilities with limited connectivity using High Availability and Off-Network Solutions.

-- Prevents data loss from unanticipated outages connectivity challenges.
+- Prevents data loss from unanticipated outages and connectivity challenges.

 Finding the Right Mobility Solution for Oracle’s JD Edwards